 Spoke with DJ Premier about the making of one of the best songs ever, “Mass Appeal.”
 Another one for POW fam, read it HERE.
 More dissections of important classics to come.

-My column for POW continues with Freestyle Fellowship’s stunning classing, “Inner City Boundaries,” an earworm that’s stuck with me since first hearing it almost twenty tears ago.
-While I typically don’t always value virtuosity over punch-in-the-gut dynamics, FF has always been able to be both, teetering sometimes between unlistenable and confounding ingenuity.
+My column for POW continues with Freestyle Fellowship’s masterpiece, “Inner City Boundaries.”
+I don’t necessarily, or automatically, value virtuosity over a gut punch, but FF has often times been able to be both; sometimes a challenge to listen to but obviously bound with confounding ingenuity.
 HERE’s how it was made.

 Passion of the Weiss (POW) is currently one of my favorite music blogs and is ran by my dude, prolific journalist Jeff Weiss.
 I was asked to write about one of the year’s best cuts, “Nas Album Done” by DJ Khaled ft.
 Nas.
 Read my review below and check the rest of the thoughtfully compiled year end list HERE .